akanainc/automation/README.md

 * `--installerlog` Sets installer log level, defaults to 'ERROR'.
 Valid values are: 'DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL'
 * `--jce` Tells the installer the location of the JCE to be extracted into the `/jre/lib/security` directory.
 This needs to be downloaded from http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html and supplied at the time of installation.
 * `--postinstallscript` DBscript if any extra dbscripts need to be ran, after container installation
+* `--custompolicies` Custom Policies to deploy to the deploy directory.
+* `--javaHome` Location of the JRE

 ## Container Script
 The container script is only responsible for creating containers.
 It will create however many container property files  exist in the property directory.
 Container property files are any property file that doesn't contain the name `environment` or `default` in it.